-Deliciously tender yet crispy-skinned oven roasted turkey drumsticks served with a velvety vegetable gravy.
+Tender and crispy roasted turkey drumsticks recipe served with vegetable gravy.

 So, most of the times when cooking turkey I go for smaller parts of it.
 Either a nicely roasted thigh or breast, turkey cutlets stuffed with cheese and vegetables or something else, only one of these parts are usually large enough to feed my family and secure some leftovers for the next day.

 Just like in the case of these baked turkey drumsticks, I knew that we (two adults and two children) would not be able to finish four drumsticks at one meal and it was true: those drumsticks proved themselves to be just too much for one family.

 I suppose that if four adults were eating, we might have been able to finish them, but with the kids, I still had enough leftovers to make these wonderful Vegetable Strudel with Leftover Turkey the next day, this Healthy Turkey or Chicken Buckwheat Soup with Vegetables and quite a few turkey sandwiches.